List of available contact attributes and their JSONPath reference

 User-defined attributes

 Use user-defined attributes in situations where you want to store values in a contact flow, and then refer to those values later.
 For example, if you integrate Amazon Connect and a CRM or other system, you might want to get input from the customer such as their member number.
-Then you can use that member number retrieve information about the member from the CRM, and/or use the member number throughout the contact flow, etc.
+Then you can use that member number retrieve information about the member from the CRM, and/or use the member number throughout the flow, etc.

 Attribute |